BorisBrock/Freecorder/README.md

 ## Features

-- 24/7 continuous video recording from an RSTP stream (IP camera).
+- 24/7 continuous video recording from an RTSP stream (IP camera).
 - Audio and video support.
 - Web interface for browsing all recorded clips.
 - Direct playback of clips via the web interface.